Hamza-101/D3centNet/README.md

-# A fully decentralized file sharing network in Python
+# A fully distributed and decentralized file sharing network in Python